dannyfranca/seat-scheduler-test/README.md

 docker-compose up -d --build
 ```

+Check the documentation at [http://localhost:8080](http://localhost:8080).
+The API will be running at [http://localhost:3000](http://localhost:3000).

+## Developing Locally

-For developing locally, you need to have Node.js and pnpm installed.
+You will need to have Node.js and pnpm installed.

 Install packages